Mohammed bin Rashid receives crowds of well-wishers on Eid Al-Fitr

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, received this morning at the Zabeel Palace Majlis in Dubai, with His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and His Highness Sheikh Maktoum bin Mohammed bin Rashid.
-Al Maktoum, Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance, the congregation of well-wishers on Eid Al-Fitr, including Sheikhs, ministers, dignitaries and senior officials in the country, both civilians and military, who extended their congratulations to His Highness on this blessed occasion, praying to God Almighty to perpetuate His Highness with good health and happiness And the people of the Emirates are the reasons for progress, prosperity and prosperity under our wise leadership.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, received this morning at the Majlis Zabeel Palace in Dubai, with His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, and His Highness Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai, Deputy Prime Minister and Minister of Finance, congregates well-wishers of Eid Al-Fitr, including sheikhs, ministers, notables and senior officials in the country, both civilians and military, who extended their congratulations to His Highness on this blessed occasion, praying to God Almighty to perpetuate His Highness Good health and happiness, and the people of the Emirates are the reasons for progress, prosperity and prosperity under our wise leadership.

-His Highness, the Vice President, Prime Minister and Ruler of Dubai, also accepted congratulations from a number of their Excellencies, ministers, dignitaries of the country, heads and directors of government departments, agencies and institutions, citizens, tribesmen, and members of the Arab, Islamic and foreign communities in the country.

-His Highness exchanged greetings to all of them on the happy Eid, wishing them complete health and happiness.
+His Highness exchanged congratulations to all of them on the happy Eid, wishing them complete health and happiness.

 #Mohammed #bin #Rashid #receives #crowds #wellwishers #Eid #AlFitr